return42/sphkerneldoc/doc/linux_src_doc/include/media/videobuf2-core_h.rst

     can access/modify the buffer contents; drivers may perform any operations required before userspace
     accesses the buffer; optional.
-The buffer state can be one of the following: DONE and ERROR occur while streaming is in progress, and the PREPARED state occurs when the queue has been canceled and all pending buffers are being returned to their default DEQUEUED state.
-Typically you only have to do something if the state is VB2_BUF_STATE_DONE, since in all other cases the buffer contents will be ignored anyway.
+The buffer state can be

 :``buf_cleanup``:
     called once before the buffer is freed; drivers may